CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/help/vpc_management.md

 Q3. why doesn't the VPC and subnet IDs get deleted when the Parallel Clusters are deleted.

+### Deleting VPCs
-## If pcluster configure created a new VPC, you can delete that VPC by deleting the AWS CloudFormation stack it created.
+If pcluster configure created a new VPC, you can delete that VPC by deleting the AWS CloudFormation stack it created.
 The name will start with "parallelclusternetworking-" and contain the creation time in a "YYYYMMDDHHMMSS" format.
 You can list the stacks using the list-stacks command.
-The following instructions are available here: <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-configuring.html">Instructions for Cleaning Up VPCs</a>
+The following instructions are available here:

+<a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-configuring.html">Instructions for Cleaning Up VPCs</a>

 ```
 $ aws --region us-east-2 cloudformation list-stacks \